6000-series (CTA): Bodies

 5000-series bodies had a curved profile previously used by North Shore Line and then Chicago, Aurora & Elgin cars which operated on the "L".
 The floor width was the 8 ft 8 in needed for platform clearance, then above the sides curved outward, so the car was wider at seat level.
 This profile was used, 6000-series cars were 8 in wider at the seats than the floor.
 Blinker doors, which swing on an arc and open inward, were also successful and were used in the 6000-series.
+The doors on cars 6001 through 6200 were "flat" and vertical, while those on cars 6201 and above were curved and flush with the car body.

 Articulation was not repeated; the 6000s were individual cars semi-permanently attached in married pairs.
 The outside end of both cars had a cab, making a two-car double-ended arrangement.
 This has become the CTA standard.

 St. Louis Car Company built all 6000-series cars, as well as their single car variant 1-50 series, many with components salvaged from Pullman streetcars, starting with car No 6201 and continuing until the end of production.